roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk ****** bydlsloan© They sat and chatted for several minutes, talking about work, dinner and the show they had put on for the other patrons.
+They sat and chatted for several minutes, talking about work, dinner and the show they had put on for the other patrons.
 Cori admitted that wearing his cum in public had really gotten her juices flowing and probably contributed to her rapid orgasm from his fingers in the living room.
 She also admitted that the oil was a fun addition to the mix and really helped during the anal sex.
 They weren't talking loudly, but loud enough that any of their neighbors would have been able to overhear their x-rated conversation with little effort.

  It was a warm night, but there was a cool breeze which hardened Cori's nipples to full erection.
 Her long legs were crossed and she was leaning back, relaxing and sipping her beer.
 John, in his robe, was also relaxed, resting for his next go-round and waiting to see if anyone might happen to pop outside and see them.